petez69/MQTT-Arduino-MEGA-I-O/README.md

 Outputs can be controlled by MQTT messages

 This code should be considered ALPHA and use at your own risk.
 The code is here to keep as a backup.
-There is considerable cleanup to be done however it is functional
+There is considerable cleanup to be done however it is functional.
+I'm not a programmer but get a kick out of I0T MQTT devices.

 Lots of debug available on the serial port.